bschorchit/consensys-bootcamp-final-project/README.md

 Note the mnemonic printed on startup, you will need it later.

-2. Using a different terminal window, go to the project directory and compile and migrate the project contracts
+5. Using a different terminal window, go to the project directory and compile and migrate the project contracts

 ```bash
 truffle compile && truffle migrate
 ```

-3. In your browser open Metamask, restore accounts from the ganache-cli (using the mnemonic printed on terminal) and set newtwork to Localhost 8545
+6. In your browser open Metamask, restore accounts from the ganache-cli (using the mnemonic printed on terminal) and set newtwork to Localhost 8545

-4. Now back to the first terminal window, in the client folder, start the local server and go to `localhost:3000`
+7. Now back to the first terminal window, in the client folder, start the local server and go to `localhost:3000`

 ```bash
 npm start
 ```

-5. Play around!
+8. Play around!

-5. a.
+9. a.
 To sell and buy products, you need to connect with the first account on Metamask (if you imported the mnemonic) and register the contract store.
 Once you connect with that account, such option will show up.
 You can get the deployed ProductStore contract address from the terminal window where you run truffle migrate.

-5. b.
+9. b.
 To interact with the Biodiversity Fund interface, you need to connect with accounts[7], accounts[8] and/or accounts[9] as those are the multisignature wallet owners.
 Once you connect with one of those accounts, the multisig interface will show up.

 ## :triangular_flag_on_post: Testing

-1. Go to the project directory and run
+1. Go to the project directory and run:

 ```bash
 truffle test
 ```

 ## :octocat: Disclaimer:
 This dApp was made with barely any previous web development skills, so there will be bugs!
 Be kind and patient going through it.
 Feedback and improvement tips are always welcome :)